 Today, if you are the spouse, parent, sibling, or friend of an addict, you’ve almost certainly had perfectly loving people tell you to step away from the relationship, to stop rescuing, to stop enabling, to “detach with love,” and to “stop being so codependent.”
 If you’ve experienced this, you’ve likely asked, “How can I possibly abandon a person I love, especially in his or her time of need?”

-As an experienced addiction and mental health treatment specialist who has worked for decades with addicts and their families, I admit that in the past I have espoused this outdated and potentially harmful opinion.
-In my defense, this is the stance I was taught to take, both in school and in my continuing professional education.
+As an addiction and mental-health treatment specialist who has worked for decades with addicts and their families, I admit that in the past I have espoused this outdated and potentially harmful opinion.
+This is the stance I was taught to take, both in school and in my continuing professional education.
 In trainings I was told, “If a loved one cannot emotionally detach from an active addict, that person will be dragged down into the murky depths of despair.
 Thus, loved ones must be coached to let go.”
-So, when I saw spouses, family members, and friends refuse to distance themselves from an active addict, I told them they were enmeshed and codependent, and I encouraged them to detach.
+So when I saw spouses, family members, and friends refuse to distance themselves from an active addict, I told them they were enmeshed and codependent, and encouraged them to detach.

 Unfortunately, this tactic ignores the ways in which human beings are wired for survival.

-For thousands of years, this type of communal living was the standard for survival.
-Because of this, our brains evolved in ways that encourage interpersonal bonding.
+For thousands of years, this type of communal living was our standard for survival and our brains evolved in ways that encourage interpersonal bonding.
 Thus, we are evolutionarily wired to be dependent upon others.
-We enter the world reliant on others for shelter, nutrition, and emotional support, and these core requirements to do not change as we grow older.
+We enter the world reliant on others for shelter, nutrition, and emotional support, and these core requirements do not change as we grow older.
 What keeps us healthy as infants and children also keeps us healthy as adults.

 Importantly, this deeply ingrained need for emotional connection does not abate simply because a person with whom we feel an intimate bond is challenged with an addiction or some other serious issue.

-These days I think about it this way: If your spouse or your child or your sibling or your best friend was diagnosed with cancer and needed your help with doctor’s appointments, household chores, and maybe even his or her finances, would you walk away from that person?
+I think about it this way: If your spouse, child, sibling, or best friend was diagnosed with cancer and needed your help with doctor’s appointments, household chores, and maybe even his or her finances, would you walk away from that person?
 Most likely not.
 And nobody would blame you or label you or try to pathologize you for temporarily pushing your own needs to the side.
-But when you try to help an addict in a similar fashion, people will label you in all sorts of nasty ways and tell you to stop.
+But when you try to help an addict in a similar fashion, people will label you in all sorts of ways—and tell you to stop.